tylerlwsmith/deadhandmedia.com/README.md

 This site has a couple of rough edges that I'd like to fix when I get time.
 I'm listing them here so I remember them the next time I resume active development on this site.

 - The homepage should use `baseof.html` and currently doesn't.
-The script tags in `baseof` don't automatically end up on the homepage, and I worry I may forget to add them to the homepage template.
-- The blog filters component's vanilla JS implementation is fragile and tightly coupled to the markup and styles.
-If I want to add a single additional feature to it, I need to migrate to Alpine JS or React.

 ## Why the stupid name... what even _is_ a dead hand?